enkidevs/curriculum/docker/fundamentals/storage/docker-intro.md

 Since Docker containers are meant to be created many times over, they aren't suitable for storing persisted data.

 As a best practice, data is isolated from a container.
-This means that data management is distinctly independent from the container lifecycle.
+This means that data management is distinctly independent from the container's lifecycle.

-Even though containers are immutable and their data gets removed when they do, it is still useful sometimes to persist data through a container(s) lifecycle.
+Even though containers are immutable and their data gets removed when they do, it is still useful sometimes to persist data through a container's lifecycle.

 In an ideal case, our containers should not contain unique data mixed in with the application binaries and should just recreate their contents on each deployment.
 However, this can't always be done.

-One example would be running a database container many times over without loosing the data in the actual database.
+One example would be running a database container many times over without losing the data in the actual database.

-To achieve data persistence for containers, Docker generally provides two options.
+To achieve data persistence for containers, Docker generally provides two options:

 1. Volumes
 2. Bind-mounts